asimons04/tesseract/docs/MediaProxy.md

 **PUBLIC_MEDIA_PROXY_BLACKLIST**
 ```
 Values: Unquoted string
-Default: media.giphy.com
+Default: Empty
 Example: PUBLIC_MEDIA_PROXY_BLACKLIST=media.giphy.com,badsite.com,site-that-doesnt-work-with-the-proxy.com
 ```
 Comma-delimited list of domains and/or keywords to check for in image URLs.
-Any image URLs that contain anything in the blacklist will not go through the proxy endpoint and will be linked directly.
-Giphy is the only default because it doesn't work with the proxy, but you may wish to add others for content policy reasons or because you've identified others that do not like being proxied.
-Note that if you define your own list, you'll need to add `media.giphy.com` to it manually (for now, anyway).
+Any image domains that contain anything in the blacklist will not go through the proxy endpoint and will be linked directly.
+You may wish to add others for content policy reasons or because you've identified some that do not like being proxied.

 **PUBLIC_ENABLE_MEDIA_PROXY_LOCAL**
 ```